Leask/socratex/README.md

 <img width="952" alt="Screen Shot 2022-04-15 at 8 47 01 PM" src="https://user-images.githubusercontent.com/233022/163655396-720066ba-cb2e-4bd1-9dbc-d167057e5776.png">

+## Why another proxy?

+First of all, many people in particular countries need proxy software that is easy to deploy and could be used to secure their network traffic.
+Second, because of the limitation on App Store, especially in China, VPN and proxy software are not allowed to be used.
+So we need to find a way to avoid censorship without any client apps.
+Secure Web Proxy is the only choice and a promising one.

 ## Deploy a Secure Web Proxy within 10 second

 You need a domain name and set an A-record pointed to your cloud virtual machine.